 Your team is already using AI.
 That part is settled.
-A 2025 PwC survey of 300 U.S. executives reports roughly 79% of organizations running AI agents in production[1], and Gartner projects roughly 40% of enterprise applications will ship task-specific AI agents by the end of 2026[2] — up from under 5% in 2025.
+A 2025 PwC survey of 300 U.S. executives reports roughly 79% of organizations running AI agents in production[1], and Gartner projects roughly 40% of enterprise applications will ship task-specific AI agents by end of 2026[2] — up from under 5% in 2025.
+The 2025 DORA report, drawing on nearly 5,000 technology professionals globally, found that 90% of respondents use AI at work[8] and median usage sits at two hours per day.
 The question is no longer whether your engineers adopt AI tooling.
 It is whether any two of them are doing it the same way.

 Every senior engineer has a personal collection of prompts.
 Staff engineers have built private workflows that shave hours off their week.
 One team swears by their code review automation.
 The team across the hall uses something completely different and does not know the first one exists.
 At five engineers this looks like creativity.
 At fifty it is a coordination tax with no owner.
 The engineers running the highest-leverage workflows are usually not the ones posting in Slack — they have integrated AI so deep into their loop they no longer think of it as a tool.
 Your audit will find them anyway.